The Paydirt Blog

 With more experience, you can improve your ability to determine the project’s complexity.
 But what if this is one of your first projects?
 What if you still give bad estimates after years of freelancing?

-In this post, I’m going to cover the difference between billable and non-billable hours and how it can help you to improve your estimates and charge what the project is worth.
+In this post, I’m going to cover the difference between billable vs. non-billable hours and how it can help you to improve your estimates and charge what the project is worth.

 Identify stages of your project